mirror/dd-wrt/src/router/frr/doc/user/bgp.rst

    Specify the SRv6 locator to be used for SRv6 L3VPN.
 The Locator name must be set in zebra, but user can set it in any order.

+.. clicmd:: encap-behavior <H_Encaps|H_Encaps_Red>

+   Specify the encapsulation instruction to use for incoming BGP L3VPN SRv6 routes to install to RIB.
+By default, a segment-routing-header is added, in addition to the IPv6 header.
+With `H_Encaps_Red`, if the number of segments is only 1, and there are no other specific options, then the segment-routing-header is removed, and only the IPv6 header is appended to the original packet.

 L3VPN SRv6 SID reachability
 ---------------------------